Stillerman/NDM/orientdb/README.md

 (Docker requires a linux kernel, but there are [installers](https://docs.docker.com/engine/installation/) for Windows and OSX that embed their own kernel)

 Begin by creating a local areas for peristent storage.
-Using files in in the git distribution in `orientdb/`.
+The `local` directory is provided in the git repo.

-    tar xf orientdb_cfg.tar local.tar
+    mkdir config databases backup

 To start the orientdb server, we run the docker image from the orientdb repo, opening ports